-If employers are open to hiring individuals with a criminal record, they could be clear up front about which types of offenses they won’t accept and to not ask about whether someone has a criminal record until the interview or job offer process, when the candidate has an opportunity to explain their background and how they’ve taken steps to change.
+If employers are open to hiring someone with a criminal record they could be clear up front about which types of offenses they won’t accept and to not ask about whether someone has a criminal record until the interview or job offer process, when the candidate has an opportunity to explain their background and how they’ve taken steps to change.

 “Where someone is at now is a much bigger indication of what they are going to do at a job than where they might have been two years ago,” says Julianna Dubin, a CIRCA case manager.